parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 1. Now go back to the NGINX 1 UDF Shell browser tab that you have open.
 You are going to run a configuration script.

-Please copy and paste the below command into the webshell  **DON'T FORGET TO REPLACE THE CLIENT SECRET FOR THE CODE BELOW** (use the Client Secret note that you made earlier to help build the command syntax).
+Please copy and paste the below command into the webshell  **DON'T FORGET TO REPLACE THE CLIENT SECRET FOR THE CODE BELOW** (use the 'Client Secret' note that you made earlier to help build the correct command syntax).

 .. code:: shell